MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 -   More details about licensing can be found in the Microsoft Power Apps and Power Automate Licensing Guide.

--   Information about how to allocate capacity in the Power Platform admin center can be found [here](capacity-add-on.md).
+-   Information about how to allocate capacity in the Power Platform admin center can be found in [Capacity add-ons](capacity-add-on.md).

 ### How is AI Builder capacity enforced?

 The AI Builder capacity add-on is an annual subscription, and capacity is enforced on a monthly basis.
 Capacity should be purchased for the peak utilization monthly period.

-Information about how to allocate AI Builder capacity to your environment is available [here](capacity-add-on.md).
+Information about how to allocate AI Builder capacity to your environment is available in [Capacity add-ons](capacity-add-on.md).

 ### Can AI Builder capacity be added to the P1 and P2 plans for Power Apps and Power Automate that are being retired?